NetDevNotes/Ways-To-Run-Python/README.md

 # Ways-To-Run-Python
 At first the various ways your peers and friends run Python might be a litle confusing.
-This is a high level artice that might clear that up.
+This is a high level artice that might help clear that up.

-# The 3 Main Ways
+# 4 ways to run Python

 1. Text Editors
 2. IDE's
 3. Notebook Environment
+4. Virtual Environments

 > Note All the various ways can used for developing nearly any language, not just Python.